 top of page

-Personal Identity 101: How Identity Is Socially Constructed
+Personal Identity Series: How Identity Is Socially Constructed

 Foreword

-Personal identity 101 was designed as an independent series of articles around the topic of identity and self.
-It joins various philosophical, psychological, and sociological theories with the aim of explaining the importance of personal identity and inspiring discussion on different existential questions.
+Personal identity Series was designed as an independent series of articles around the topic of identity and self. t joins various philosophical, psychological, and sociological theories to explain the importance of personal identity and inspire discussion on different existential questions.
 Articles will be saturated with diverse ideas and concepts, anticipated or scientifically proven theories with the purpose of encouraging readers to dive deep into the topic and identify their position in this dilemma.

-Personal identity 101 consists of 8 articles.
+Personal identity Series consists of 8 articles.
 After completing the course, readers will be able to see the correlation between society and the self and vice versa.

 How Identity is Socially Constructed